 Verdict: The Additional Chief Metropolitan Magistrate, Egmore, Chennai, sentenced N G Arun Kumar, the techie from Bangalore to undergo a rigorous imprisonment for one year with a fine of Rs 5,000 under section 420 IPC (cheating) and Section 66 of IT Act (Computer related Offense).

-The benefits of taking swift action on encountering IT law related issues are:
+Benefits of taking swift action on encountering IT law related issues:

 What are some IT Law related issues?

 Some IT law related issues include source code theft, source code tampering and damage to computer or computer system.